Nathan-Carpenter-Git/Dusty-Utilities/README.md

 Created for Dusty Studios in game development

 ## Warning
-- Not all components and scripts have been testing fully, some functions may not work as intended
+Not all components and scripts have been tested fully, some functions may not work as intended

 ## Includes
 ### Customizable movement scripts